aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/eos_designs_internal_notes.md

 #### switch.* leveraged for Jinja2 templates

 These variables are historically used in *builtin* jinja2 templates so they **should not** be removed without warning.
+TODO: Only expose these in the Jinja2 templating environment used for custom templates.
+They would *not* be available outside of that, so any inline Jinja2 could not use these values.

 | Variable | Used in file |
 | -------- | ------------ |